azvoleff/chitwanabm/README.rst

 References
 _______________________________________________________________________________

-The ChitwanABM is based off of extensive work done as a part of the Chitwan Valley Family Study.
+The chitwanabm is based off of extensive work done as a part of the Chitwan Valley Family Study.
 The Chitwan Valley Family Study dataset can be cited
 as: